 What do Scrum Masters do all day?

 The Scrum Master is responsible for promoting and supporting Scrum as defined in the Scrum Guide.
-The definition consists of Scrum’s roles, events, artifacts, and the rules that bind them together.
+The definition consists of Scrum’s roles, events, artifacts, and the rules that bind them.
 Scrum Masters are helping everyone understand Scrum theory, practices, rules, and values to become self-organized as a team.

-A self-organizing team, in the sense of know-how, should work together with a client, engage the client in the product development process, understand and follow the Scrum processes, and educate the client on how to work with the implementation team.
+In the sense of know-how, a self-organizing team should work with a client, engage the client in the product development process, understand and follow the Scrum processes, and educate the client on how to work with the implementation team.

 A Scrum Master is:

 - A servant-leader for the Scrum Team.
 The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
 The Scrum Master allows everyone to change these interactions to maximize the value created by the Scrum Team.
 Scrum Master assists team members by working closely with them and ensuring that Agile principles are followed correctly.

 - A person who teaches the team about Agile and the Scrum framework.
 Scrum Master manages the Scrum process and plans sprints, ensures team dynamics and function, and ensures the whole project runs smoothly.
 Scrum master could facilitate some Scrum events such as Daily Stand-ups, Sprint Planning, Sprint Review, or Sprint Retrospective.

 - Scrum Master handles coaching conversations with the Product Owner, managers, customers, Development Teams, and other people or stakeholders (employees, managers, customers, and others) to help them better understand Scrum and plan and manage Agile implementation.